 Supporting you through the process

-We have some supporting guidance to help you, please see our commenting on a planning application fact sheet.
-Or you can view our self help video which guides you through the process of tracking applications and making comments online.
+We have some supporting guidance to help you.
+Please see our commenting on a planning application fact sheet.

 - What is included in the planning register?